francois2metz/steampipe-plugin-scalingo/docs/tables/scalingo_deployment.md

-# Table: scalingo_deployments
+# Table: scalingo_deployment

 List deployments associated to an app.

-The `scalingo_deployments` table can be used to query information about deployments, and you must specify which application in the where or join clause using the `app_name` column.
+The `scalingo_deployment` table can be used to query information about deployments, and you must specify which application in the where or join clause using the `app_name` column.

 ## Examples